 The Fool tells us that it is healthy to break a routine now and again.
 How else can we gain perspective and appreciation for the life that we have created for ourselves?
 Embrace spontaneity to find the truth.
 Shake things up.
 Express yourself.
 Do not be callous or cruel, but make changes and give in to laughter.
 The possibilities are endless, be joyous now.
 When this card shows up in your reading, consider yourself invincible.
 There is a step or choice that needs to be made that will propel you forward to the next stage of your development.
 You cannot and should not ignore this message.
 Look for opportunities that sprout up around you to do something that you hadn’t considered before, and then consider it.
 With the Fool, you are encouraged to throw your fear aside.

-Here you will find understanding of all of the cycles of life, that death and birth will come and you no longer have to be afraid of what you do not know.
+The Fool timeframe is normally that a new beginning will start in less than 4 weeks, it is about understanding that as a number zero change keeps on coming.
+In the fool you will find understand the cycles of life, that death and birth will come and you no longer have to be afraid of what you do not know.
 Here in this adventure, you are invincible.
 The Eternal optimist, the Fool is lucky because he knows no other way of being.
 He symbolizes unmitigated joy and he floats from experience to experience.
 The Fool is honest and hardworking and explains that being forthright is the key to releasing us from our constraints of stunted secrecy.
 Now is the time to make a choice, to lay out your goals and begin accomplishing them.
 He promises clarity at the end of the movement because no matter what happens when you put change into motion, change is what you will find.
 If you can find the joy in the change, then you will find happiness.

 The Fool In Love